heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 - The application must be written in Java, compatible with Java 21
 - The application must be built using Maven with the `maven-shade-plugin` plugin
 - The application must use the picocli dependency
-- You can only use the Java classes seen in the course to initiate the network connection
 - Your application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word **slightly**, no need to shoot for the moon!)